talhad28/Max_Min_Heap/README.md

-# This project is for "Data Structure and Algorithms" course
+# This project is for "Data Structure and Algorithms" course for BSC Computer Science
 grade: 100